Kings beat Blackhawks 6-3 to halt 10-game losing streak

 The Kings led 3-1 after the first period.
 Brown and Walker scored power-play goals 2:19 apart early on, and Kovalchuk got his 14th goal at 15:13.

+“You’re not going to keep them quiet all night, but you want to do your best to contain them,” Leipsic said.
+“They are going to get their chances, so just keep them to a minimum and keep them to the outside and when you do have time to pressure them pressure them.
+We did a good job on them.”

+Brandon Saad played with Toews and Kane after after Drake Caggiula sustained a concussion against Anaheim on Wednesday, and Caggiula’s absence allowed Perlini back into the lineup after being scratched for the previous four games.

-NOTES: Kings C Jeff Carter had two assists. .
-Brown played in his 1,100th NHL game. .
-Kings F Austin Wagner did not play in the third period after sustaining a lower-body injury.
+NOTES: Quick had a secondary assist on Brown’s first goal, marking the sixth time since 1993-94 that both goalies had an assist in the same game. ...
+Kings C Jeff Carter had two assists. ...
+Kings F Austin Wagner did not play in the third period after sustaining a lower-body injury on a hit by Gustav Forsling.

 UP NEXT